 - Irritations –Ingrown eye lashes, red eyes, and eye lid skin lesions fall under this category.

-For whatever reason, should any of these ocular emergencies happen to you, it’s vital that you come in to our ocular emergency walk-in clinic.
-Should you have an ocular emergency outside of our standard hours, contact our office immediately so you can receive proper treatment.
+For whatever reason, should any of these ocular emergencies happen to you, it’s vital that you come to our ocular emergency clinic.
+Contact our office immediately so you can receive proper treatment.

 Being able to see is one of those things most people take for granted.
 Experiencing an unusual symptom with your eyes is a scary thing, and it is very easy to panic.
 The reverse is also true– sometimes a symptom is ignored either because of fear of what may be wrong or because it doesn’t seem urgent.
 It is important to know which ocular emergencies are best to seek treatment for as quickly as possible and how to handle them appropriately.